 - Cut away any damaged areas on leaves or stems before preparing or eating the greens.
 If something seems rotten, discard it.
 Avoid cross-contamination by using a clean knife to chop or shred the leafy greens after they have been washed and dried.

 - If leafy greens are not labeled as "pre-washed" or "ready-to-eat," thoroughly wash them under running water just before chopping, cooking or eating.
 This will help reduce the presence of microorganisms.
-Hint: If you wash leafy greens before storing, you can potentially promote bacterial growth and enhance spoilage.
+Note: If you wash leafy greens before storing, you can potentially promote bacterial growth and enhance spoilage.

 - If lettuce has a core, such as iceberg lettuce, remove it before washing.